VU-BEAM-Lab/ADMIRE/README.md

-params.num_buffer_rows = 0; % This parameter does not matter due to the fact that params.data_type = 'Reshaped', so it is just set to a random number params.num_depths = 2000; % This is set to 2000 because this is the number of depth samples after params.t0 is accounted for (params.t0 is just 1 in this case) params.num_elements = 128; % This is set to 128 because this is how many elements there are per beam params.total_elements_on_probe = 256; % This is set to 256 because the probe that was simulated params.num_beams = 128; % This is set to 128 because this is how many beams there are params.f0 = 5.2083E6; % This is set to 5.2083E6 because this was the transducer center frequency that was used in Field II params.fs = 20.8332E6; % This is set to 20.8332E6 because this was the sampling frequency that was used in Field II params.BW = 0.6; % This is set to 0.6 because that was the fractional bandwidth of the excitation pulse that was used in Field II
+params.num_buffer_rows = 0; % This parameter does not matter due to the fact that params.data_type = 'Reshaped', so it is just set to a random number params.num_depths = 2000; % This is set to 2000 because this is the number of depth samples after params.t0 is accounted for (params.t0 is just 1 in this case) params.num_elements = 128; % This is set to 128 because this is how many elements there are per beam params.total_elements_on_probe = 256; % This is set to 256 because the probe that was simulated had 256 total elements params.num_beams = 128; % This is set to 128 because this is how many beams there are params.f0 = 5.2083E6; % This is set to 5.2083E6 because this was the transducer center frequency that was used in Field II params.fs = 20.8332E6; % This is set to 20.8332E6 because this was the sampling frequency that was used in Field II params.BW = 0.6; % This is set to 0.6 because that was the fractional bandwidth of the excitation pulse that was used in Field II params.probe_type = 'Linear'; % This is set to 'Linear' because a linear probe was simulated in Field II params.probe_name = 'Field II Linear Transducer Array`; % This parameter is just used for purposes of recordkeeping and can be set to any string params.probe_radius = 0; % This parameter is not used due to the fact that params.probe_type = 'Linear', so it is just set to a random number params.dtheta = 0; % This parameter is not used due to the fact that params.probe_type = 'Linear', so it is just set to a random number params.probe_pitch =
 ```

 ## License